pyrocko/pyrocko/src/ext/cuda/README.md

-## pyrocko CUDA extensions
+# pyrocko CUDA extensions

+_Author: Roman Dahm_

 This directory contains CUDA kernels that enable fast parallel processing if supported hardware is available.

-#### Prerequisites
+## Prerequisites

 Compiling pyrocko with CUDA support requires a recent CUDA toolkit to be installed on the build machine, which can be downloaded from the [nvidia website](https://developer.nvidia.com/cuda-toolkit).
 For testing and development, a docker container (`pyrocko-gpu-nest`) with all the required build tooling is provided, however, cuda supported hardware and suitable nvidia drivers are required for execution of the kernels on the client's system.

 Given a pyrocko installation that was compiled with CUDA support, a runtime check will determine if the client system runs on supported hardware and CUDA kernels can be used.

-#### Building
+## Building

 The kernels are build as part of the `build_ext` stage when running `python setup.py install` and are compiled using the `nvcc` compiler and `gcc` to link with the C python extensions.

-#### Debugging
+## Debugging

 To facilitate debugging, the CUDA extensions can be build with the `CUDA_DEBUG` flag set.
 Doing so will enable assertions and debug output to stdout.